-In March 2017, the Romanian government enacted Emergency Ordinance no. 24/2017, having a positive impact on the Romanian regulatory scheme and introducing measures expected to eliminate the excess amount of the issued green certificates currently on the market.
-The ordinance has imposed a duty on electricity sellers to purchase annually a constant amount of green certificates for the period of 15 years, commencing on April 1, 2017.
-In addition, green certificates is sued after April 1, 2017 are to be tradeable until March 31, 2032.
-Further, the mandatory price range for green certificates has been increased to between 29.4 EUR/MWh and 35 EUR/MWh.
+In March 2017, the Romanian Government enacted Emergency Ordinance no. 24/2017, having a positive impact on the Romanian regulatory scheme and introducing measures expected to eliminate the excess amount of the issued green certificates currently on the market.
+The ordinance has imposed a duty on electricity sellers to purchase annually a constant number of green certificates for the period of 15 years, commencing on April 1, 2017.
+In addition, green certificates issued after April 1, 2017 are to be tradeable until March 31, 2032.
+Further, the mandatory price range for green certificates has been adjusted to between 29.4 €/MWh and 35 €/MWh.